jsndyks/dump/diverse-cdt/cdtEngagement.md

 _QUESTION: What pattern works for a PT student who is caring? <br/> This is a good scenario tho think about on the diversity theme._

-_QUESTION: What do we do about partners from government, NGO, charities and community grous?
-How do we vary the funding model?
+_QUESTION: What do we do about partners from government, NGO, charities and community groups?
+How do we vary the funding model?_

 _IDEA: Don't pitch part-time to potential funders.
 Say in proposal that we will encourage PT applicants and offer flexibility in terms of their programme of learning depending upon their circumstances?<br/> This is inclusive._